bbolint/ceu_data_engineering_1/Term2/README.md

 Finally, these two sets of data had to be combined to get the labeled set of input variables for the model in a long tabular format.

-## Data preparation and regression modeling
+## Knime Workflow: Data Preparation and Fitting the Regression Model
 The complete workflow in Knime is displayed in Figure 4:

 <p align="center">